jensw99/CloudDBGuard/README.md

 VALUES (12, `Audi');
 ```

 It creates a new row inside the table with the id (and row identifier) 12 and the text "Audi" in the model column.
-The API method for inserting a row in FamilyGuard is:
+The API method for inserting a row in CloudDBGuard is:

 ```Java
 public void insertRow(String keyspaceName, String tableName,